Alpha1904/puppies/README.md

-# Firebase Studio
+# By αlphα

-This is a NextJS starter in Firebase Studio.
+This is a puppies website built with NextJS .

 To get started, take a look at src/app/page.tsx.